masives/articles/1.React-4-blocking-navigation/index.md

 ## Conclusion

-Blocking user navigation is not difficult to implement but have significant limitations and caviats.
+Blocking user navigation is not difficult to implement but have significant limitations and caveats.
 It's worth considering if we're really helping user or making experience worse.
-If it's not saving them from losing data or create unexpected situation you should propably avoid using this feature.
+If it's not saving them from losing data or create unexpected situation you should probably avoid using this feature.